pmean/build-website/text/06/ColloquialTone.md

 > would have to recruit at a rate almost 30 patients per year over the
 > remainder of the study to overcome this shortfall.*
 >
-> *Let\'s be honest\--you knew it was a bit of a stretch to get 12
+> *Let's be honest\--you knew it was a bit of a stretch to get 12
 > patients per year, and now you have to more than double that accrual
 > rate.
-Wouldn\'t it be nicer if you had noticed the problem two years
+Wouldn't it be nicer if you had noticed the problem two years
 > into the study rather than 7 1/2 years*?

 and I am told that this is also a problem.